Why Test Automation Is So Important In 2023

 Metric to consider: Test coverage achieved

-As enterprises have embraced Agile and DevOps to deploy new software releases—often multiple times a day--they must execute regression tests more and more frequently.
+As enterprises have embraced Agile and DevOps to deploy new software releases, they need to execute regression tests more and more frequently.
 Test automation helps them to create a tighter feedback loop between the development of code and testing, which significantly reduces the time it takes to resolve bugs.

-Time saved is a simple metric to justify investment in automation, because as they say, time is money.
+Time saved is a simple metric to justify investment in automation, because time is money.
 Test automation eliminates labor-intensive, time consuming, repetitive tasks that are needed for regression testing.
 And when organizations can spend less time testing, they can spend time on higher value tasks.

 Metric to consider: man-hours of testing saved

 IT leaders and business owners need to understand that test automation is a long term investment.
 There is a possibility that you may not always see the benefits of it instantly.
-However, there are some simple metrics that help you understand the real-value in test automation, such as the software development lifecycle time, percent of ERP updates completed on time, test coverage achieved, and, and man-hours of testing saved.
+The above mentioned metrics help you understand the real-value in test automation, such as the software development lifecycle time, percent of ERP updates completed on time, test coverage achieved, and man-hours of testing saved.